Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?

 \section{Experiments}

 In this section, we design experiments to investigate the impact of the interaction collection process to recommender models.
 We first present the baseline models and evaluation metrics used in our empirical analysis.
-Note that, as the train/test instances change as required by the experimental setting, we will detail the train/test split under each set of experiments.
+Note that, as the train/test instances change as required by the experimental setting, we detail the train/test split under each set of experiments.
 Codes used in our experiments are available online.\footnote{ \url{https://github.com/FrankYuchen/RevistMovieLens}}